 Pet Surgery: From Routine to Emergency Vet Care

 Once your pet comes out of surgery, our vet tech will remain with and continue checking in on your pet as he or she comes out of the anesthesia.
 We make sure your pet has pain medications so that he or she remains as comfortable and calm as possible.
-When you come to pick up your pet, our veterinarian will explain how the operation went and discuss with you what you need to do to help your pet recover at home.
+When you come to pick up your pet, our surgery vet tech will explain how the operation went and discuss with you what you need to do to help your pet recover at home.
 We will explain any medications or wound-care procedures you need to know about and answer all of your questions so that you will feel confident in helping your pet’s recuperation process.
 We often issue pets a cone or Elizabethan collar to wear so they do not bite or lick their incision site.

 Vaccinations play a critical role in protecting your pet’s health.
 Core dog and cat vaccines are generally begun at the age of six to eight weeks.
 Core kitten vaccines include those for panleukopenia, feline calicivirus and rabies.
 Core puppy vaccinations include rabies, parvovirus, canine distemper and infectious hepatitis.
 Your dog or cat may also need vaccinations against Feline Leukemia, kennel cough or other ailments, depending on the risk of exposure.
 Booster shots are needed for these core vaccinations at regular intervals.
 We can administer the appropriate dog or cat vaccines for a lifetime of good health.